-With the thousands of extras battling on the ground, dozens of airplanes flying around in the sky and hundreds of explosions going off everywhere, the only two injuries on the entire picture were incurred.
+With the thousands of extras battling on the ground, dozens of airplanes flying around in the sky and hundreds of explosions going off everywhere, only two injuries on the entire picture were incurred.
 One was by veteran stunt pilot Dick Grace.
 A plane he was crashing was supposed to completely turn over, but it only turned partly over.
-Instead of being thrown clear of the plane as was the plan, Grace was hurled against part of the fuselage and broke his neck.
+Instead of being thrown clear of the plane, which was the plan, Grace was hurled against part of the fuselage and broke his neck.
 He returned to the company after six weeks in the hospital.
-The other was by one of the army pilots helping out on the shoot.
-His crash was fatal and director William A. Wellman feared it would shut down production, but the army held the pilot, not the director, responsible.
+The other injury was to one of the army pilots helping out on the shoot.
+Unfortunately, he was killed, and director William A. Wellman feared it would shut down production, but the army held the pilot, not the director, responsible.

-Director William A. Wellman appears in the film, in what today could be called a "cameo" (although he does "speak").
-During the final battle scene Wellman, portraying a doughboy, is shot and exclaims "Atta boy.
-Them buzzards are some good after all."
+Director William A. Wellman appeared in the film, in what today could be called a "cameo" (although he does "speak").
+During the final battle scene, Wellman, portraying a doughboy, is shot and exclaims, "Atta boy!
+Them buzzards are some good after all!"

 The Battle of St. Mihiel was meticulously staged, with William A. Wellman spending ten days choreographing and rehearsing sixty planes and 3,500 extras, who were consisted exclusively of members of the National Guard.